thestormforge/examples/postgres/README.md

 More information can be found on the [pgbench](https://www.postgresql.org/docs/10/pgbench.html) and [crunchydata](https://access.crunchydata.com/documentation/crunchy-postgres-containers/2.4.1/container-specifications/crunchy-pgbench/) docs.

-The actual experiment object is defined in the `experiment.yaml` manifest; this includes the definition of the experiment itself (in terms of assignable parameters and observable metrics) as well as the instructions for carrying out the experiment (in terms of load generation and metric queries).
-Feel free to edit the parameter ranges and change the experiment name to avoid conflicting with other experiments in the cluster.
+The actual experiment object is defined in the `app.yaml` manifest; this includes the definition of the experiment itself (in terms of assignable parameters and observable metrics) as well as the instructions for carrying out the experiment (in terms of load generation and metric queries).

-To launch the experiment run `kustomize build | kubectl apply -f -`
+To launch the experiment run `redskyctl generate experiment -f app.yaml | kubectl apply -f -`

 ## Experiment Lifecycle